Yigaue/oh-ok/README.md

 If you find a bug or have a suggestion, please open an [issue](https://github.com/Yigaue/oh-ok/issues) on GitHub with steps to reproduce the problem.

-Thank you for helping improve Ohok!
+Thank you for helping improve Ohok editor!